Extremal length in higher dimensions and complex systolic inequalities: Complex systolic inequalities

 \section{Complex systolic inequalities}

-Extremal volume leads to a natural ``complex systolic geometry''.
+Up to here we have presented extremal volume as a tool for extracting information from a given complex manifold.
+The previous section suggests however that it can also be used to encode information regarding moduli spaces.
+Specifically, (\ref{eq:mu1bounded}) and (\ref{eq:mubounded}) show that certain bounds on the geometry of the fundamental domain can be expressed in terms of extremal volume.
+In the 1-dimensional case there exists a classical alternative way of formulating bounds such as (\ref{eq:mu1bounded}) using the language of ``systolic geometry".
+Reviewing this concept will suggest a notion of ``complex systolic geometry'', thus providing an analogous reformulation of (\ref{eq:mubounded}).
 The definition will require only the lower bounds provided in Section \ref{s:estimates}.

-Recall the following notions from Riemannian geometry.
-Let $M$ be a compact $m$-dimensional differentiable manifold.
+\paragraph{Riemannian systolic geometry.}Let $M$ be a compact $m$-dimensional differentiable manifold.
 Given a Riemannian metric $g$ on $M$, one defines the \textit{systole} $s(g)$ of $(M,g)$ to be the smallest length of all non-contractible curves in $M$.
 One can show that such a minimizing curve exists; it is necessarily a geodesic.
 In higher dimensions this notion is usually generalized via homology classes: the \textit{$k$-systole} $s_k(g)$ is the smallest $k$-volume amoung all $k$-dimensional cycles representing any non-zero class in $H_k(M;\Z)$.
 Roughly speaking, the restriction to non-zero classes eliminates values arising from submanifolds generated by possible ``bubbles" in the metric, but having no topological significance.

 The main point of systolic geometry is to relate the values of these $k$-systoles, for various $k$ and $g$.
 The simplest case concerns the relation between $s(g)$ and $s_m(g)$, \textit{i.e.} the volume of $(M,g)$.
 Let us consider the case $m=2$.